python-adaptive/adaptive/docs/source/tutorial/tutorial.Learner1D.md

 Next we create a “runner” that will request points from the learner and evaluate ‘f’ on them.

-By default on Unix-like systems the runner will evaluate the points in parallel using local processes `concurrent.futures.ProcessPoolExecutor`.
+By default on Unix-like systems the runner will evaluate the points in parallel using local processes {class}`concurrent.futures.ProcessPoolExecutor`.

-On Windows systems the runner will use a `loky.get_reusable_executor`.
+On Windows systems the runner will use a {class}`loky.get_reusable_executor`.
-A `~concurrent.futures.ProcessPoolExecutor` cannot be used on Windows for reasons.
+A {class}`~concurrent.futures.ProcessPoolExecutor` cannot be used on Windows for reasons.

 ```{jupyter-execute}
 # The end condition is when the "loss" is less than 0.1.
 In the context of the